CV examples

 [Title], [Organisation/Issuer], [Date]

-4. Highlight work experience: Organise your work experience in reverse chronological order and use bullet points to showcase quantifiable achievements and contributions.
+4. Organise your work experience: Do this in reverse chronological order, emphasising quantifiable achievements and contributions.

 Next steps?